Index for Slownik Geograficzny Towns and Villages (L)

 North of the village is the hill Przyslop, 708 meters above sea level.
 On the western border is Magdalenowka (folwark Æ estate, manor), also known as Obroczna.
 There is a hill from the southeast of the same folwark, 686 meters above sea level; the hill between Lepietnica and Niwa of 636 meters above sea level.
 The southern part of the village is forest (Bor on flat land) or Grel.
 The rest of the southern portion or subdivision is known as Trute and is 624 meters above sea level.

-The larger portion of the territory is 69 mr. field, 25 mr. of meadows and plowed land, 7 mr. of pastures, 170 mr. of field and forest.
-As of 1869, the smaller portion of the territory consisted of 994 mr, of field, 206 mr. of meadows and plowed land, 110 mr. of pastures, 6 mr of forest (1869).
+The larger portion of the territory is 69 morgen field, 25 of meadows and plowed land, 7 of pastures, 170 of field and forest.
+As of 1869, the smaller portion of the territory consisted of 994 morgen of field, 206 of meadows and plowed land, 110 of pastures, 6 of forest (1869).

 In 1777, there were 73 houses, 370 Christians.